 On April 17, 2015, Fern Valley Water District Board of Directors declared a Stage 3 Water Shortage Emergency to comply with the Governor's request.
-The Board's decision is a call for action based on Governor Brown's executive order to redefine water efficiency goals and continue water reduction.
+The Board's decision is a call for action based on Governor Brown's executive order to redefine water efficiency goals and continue water reduction limiting outside watering to two days per week.